ElementAI/itsim/itsim/datastore/README.md

 - PostgreSQL: requires a database server to be running (setup inside a docker?).
 Supports JSON, UUIDs natively.
 - SQLite: Easier to setup and work with, datastore needs a single db file (no server).
 JSON, UUIDs aren't natively supported.

-### Note:
-This datastore implementation shares similarities with the [ElementAI](https://github.com/ElementAI)/**eai-dataset-store** project, which has a primary focus on "freezing" dataset versions in local folders.
-At maturity, those projects could be merged into a single datastore implementation.
-This would require a generalized approach to define dataset entries and structure...